andy412510/Contrastive-sample/README.md

 ```

 ## **Results**
-- Experimental results

-Please see log files for more details in our work.
+Please see log files for more experimental result details in our work.
 ```
 logs/xxx.txt
 ```